 Research Term: Summer or Academic Year

-Skills: Some programming or IRAF experience
+Skills: Some programming experience